This section of Ch. 7 will cover the following topics:

 - Avoid clichés.
-Overused expressions such as “green with envy” or “face the music” have been used so often they are empty of meaning.
+Overused expressions such as “rule of thumb” or “face the music” have been used so often they are empty of meaning.

 - Use specific words rather than overly general words.
 Find synonyms for “thing,” “nice,” “bad,” “interesting,” and other such words.

 - Use nonsexist language.
 Writing to avoid offense is polite, but language also affects attitudes.
 Replace male-gender words with non-gender words when possible (“chair” instead of “chairman,” “police officers” instead of “policemen”).
 Alternate “he” and “she” or use genderless plurals like “they.”

 - When referring to people with disabilities, put the person first (“a woman who is blind” rather than “a blind woman”).
 A disability is something a person has, not what a person is.

 Thorough and detailed revision is what differentiates weak writing from strong writing.
-Professional writers know this and dedicate the majority of their time to this step in the process.
-How long should you spend on revising?
-As long as you can.
-This step sometimes takes longer than the other four steps combined.
+Professional writers know this and dedicate the majority of their time to revising.